mac-cain13/notificato/Readme.md

 3. Well tested with unit tests and nice Object-Oriented structure

 ## Installation
-Installation with [Composer](http://getcomposer.org) is recommended:
+Installation with [Composer](http://getcomposer.org) is recommended.
+Run the require command to add Notificare to your project:

-1. Add `wrep/notificare` to the requirements in your `composer.json` file
-2. Run `composer install` and start using Notificare!
+`composer require wrep/notificare`

 *Alternatives:*
-If you don't want to use composer, but use a [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) compatible autoloader you should be able to drop the Notificare classes into your project quite easily.
-Of course you can also just throw the classes into you project and incluse them yourself, but you should really look into composer if you're considering this.
+There is also a [Notificare for Symfony2 bundle](https://github.com/wrep/notificare-symfony) available, highly recommended for Symfony2 users.

 ## State of the project
-We're still in a alpha state and changing the API without considering backward compatibility.
-The codebase itself quite stable and we hope to release 1.0.0 quite soon, but until then, you've been warned. :)
+We're quite stable and using this library in some of our own projects, but we're still changing the API without considering backward compatibility.
+We hope to release 1.0.0 quite soon, but until then, consider this beta (or maybe even alpha) software.
+You've been warned! :)

 ## Getting started
-Note that if you use [Symfony2](http://symfony.com) you should consider using the [Notificare Symfony bundle](https://github.com/wrep/notificare-symfony).
+Notificare examples can be found in the [Notificare examples repository](https://github.com/wrep/notificare-examples).
+Make sure you look though the PHP files in that repository!
+To get you started right away a push and read feedback snippet:

 ```php
 <?php